SystemsApproach/tcpcc/algorithm.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 After several years of use on the Internet, a rather obvious flaw was
-discovered in this simple algorithm.
-The problem was that an ACK does
+discovered in this simple approach: An ACK does not really acknowledge
-not really acknowledge a transmission; it actually acknowledges the
+a transmission, but rather, it acknowledges the receipt of data.
+In
-receipt of data.
-In other words, whenever a segment is retransmitted
+other words, whenever a segment is retransmitted and then an ACK
-and then an ACK arrives at the sender, it is impossible to determine
+arrives at the sender, it is impossible to determine if this ACK
-if this ACK should be associated with the first or the second
+should be associated with the first or the second transmission of the
-transmission of the segment for the purpose of measuring the sample
+segment for the purpose of measuring the sample RTT.

-RTT.
-It is necessary to know which transmission to associate it with
+It is necessary to know which transmission to associate it with so as
-so as to compute an accurate ``SampleRTT``.
+to compute an accurate ``SampleRTT``.
 As illustrated in
 :numref:`Figure %s <fig-tcp-karn>`, if you assume that the ACK is for
 the original transmission but it was really for the second, then the
 ``SampleRTT`` is too large (a); if you assume that the ACK is for the